AdvithDesu/Exoplanet_Project/README.md

 After the download is complete, move the driver into Program Files (x86) which is located in the C drive.

+The program will ask for one input

+  - **Range of RA** - Enter the range of RA values you want to download data from. <br />
+    For example if you want to download data from all stars with RA 90 to 95 just input "90 95" without the quotes.

 ### 3. LightCurve

 It is advisable to run this code in Jupyter Notebook (Installation - <https://jupyter.org/install.html>)